prichterich/GPS-Speedreader/README.md

 ### MacOS

-Download the ZIP archive from
-<https://ecwindfest.org/GPS/GPSSpeedreaderMac.zip> and unpack the ZIP
+[Download the ZIP archive with the Mac application](https://github.com/prichterich/GPS-Speedreader/raw/e1a3d014a891efda722881944d5b52d49e5197f5/download/GPSSpeedreader2.2.3_Mac.zip)  and unpack the ZIP archive.
-archive.
 Requires MacOS 10.9 or newer.

 After downloading and unzipping, move the application to your